-The show begins in Newgrange, one of Ireland’s natural wonders.
-Slow percussion builds as the dancers emerge on stage, standing strong, waiting for the sun to rise, bringing light, bringing life and giving them life.
-The dance builds until the full troupe are dancing together in powerful synchronisation, we are the people of Ireland.
+The show begins in Newgrange, one of Irelands natural wonders.
+A haunting voice calls out, beckoning the cast to emerge on stage, standing strong, awaiting the sun to rise and bring life.
+The dance builds in layers of different rhythms until the full troupe are dancing together in powerful synchronisation, joined by the band in celebration, we are the people of Ireland..

 Dancing at the Crossroads

-A lone musician plays, beaconing to all near and far.
-We gather together any place we can, to play our music, our song our dance.
+A lone musician plays, beckoning all near and far, we gather together any place we can, to play our music and dance.

-The male dance troupe take you through a variety of different rhythms, from the basic to the most detailed intricate fast footwork.
-Each exhibiting the power and strength of the males competing to be the best.
+In this scene the male troupe take us through a variety of different rhythms, from the basic to the most intricate fast footwork, each exhibiting their power and strengths in competition with each other.

 Beat of the Bodhran

-The male troupe battle through rhythms as the Bodhran player try’s to win over our female leader.
+The male troupe battle through rhythms as the bodhran player tries to seduce our female leader.

 Irish music is deep rooted in tradition, but as we travel the world, we meet new people along the way and learn from their traditions.
 Cultures exchanging.

-Our oldest native dance style, free, simple yet intricate, from this irish dance evolved into the militant powerful style we see today, the Irish cast battle the Sean nos dancer, and join forces, old and new, in harmony.
+Our oldest, native dance style (Sean Nos) is free and simple yet intricate, from this, Irish dance evolved into the militant powerful style we see today.
+Our Irish cast battle the Sean Nos (meaning ‘old style’) dancer and join forces, old and new, together in harmony.

-The Irish in America; we find our cast in a different setting, the past is behind us and new places have brought a different era, it’s swing time.
+We find our cast in a different setting, the past is behind us and new places have brought a different era, its Swing time!